SchweizerischeBundesbahnen/scion-workbench/CONTRIBUTING.md

 Example:

 ```
-#Issue: Capitalized, short summary of changes in imperative present tense
+Capitalized, short summary of changes in imperative present tense (#issue)

 More detailed explanatory text, if necessary.
 ```